1954 FIFA World Cup: Group stage

 Two of the four groups ended up requiring play-offs – one between Switzerland and Italy, and the other between Turkey and West Germany.
 In each match, the unseeded team (Switzerland and West Germany) repeated an earlier victory against the seeded team (Italy and Turkey) to progress.
-The fact that two group matches were played twice, while other group opponents never faced each other at all, attracted criticism; newly elected FIFA President Seeldrayers declared that this group format would be abandoned in future world cups.
+The fact that two group matches were played twice, while other group opponents never faced each other at all, attracted criticism; newly elected FIFA President Rodolphe Seeldrayers declared that this group format would be abandoned in future world cups.

 Quarter-finals

 For each of the first two quarter-finals, one team progressing from group 1 was drawn against one team progressing from group 2.
 For the remaining two quarter-finals, this procedure was repeated for groups 3 and 4.
 Before the tournament, it was stated that in the event of a quarter-final being tied after 90 minutes, 30 minutes of extra time would be played, followed by drawing of lots if necessary.
 Later, it was stated that a quarter-final could be replayed in this situation.
 The draw was scheduled to be held on Sunday 20 June, though in fact it was delayed into the early morning of Monday 21 June.